jspinak/brobot/docs/docs/01-getting-started/transitions.md

 ## Introduction

-While States define "where you can be" in a GUI, **Transitions** define "how you get there."
-Every State that is reachable needs an associated transitions class that defines the pathways to and from other states.
+While states define "where you can be" in a GUI, **transitions** define "how you get there."
+Every state that is reachable needs an associated transitions class that defines the pathways to and from other states.

 Formally, a transition is a process or a sequence of actions that changes the GUI from one state to another.
 They form the "edges" of the state graph and are the building blocks used by the framework's pathfinder to navigate the application.